THE MEMBERS OF

 |PROFIT / (LOSS) BEFORE TAX ||904688.55 ||835022.86 |

 |- TAX ADJUSTMENTS RELATING TO EARLIER ||206416.00 ||20425.00 |

 2. FINANCIAL HIGHLIGHTS

-During the year the turnover of the Company has increased by approx 5.97%.
+During the year the total revenue from operations of the Company is Rs.3012.65 Lakhs.

 6. SHARE CAPITAL